It's Official: These Are Going To Be The Biggest Food Trends This Spring

 "Herbalists use chamomile to lessen both irritability and anxiety, to promote sleep and to address poor digestion.
 It’s not as warming as ginger and tends to be tolerated by most people.
 If you make a really strong tea of chamomile, say three tablespoons of the dried herb, steeped in 12 ounces of water for 10 minutes, you will feel how powerful it can be.
 It is incredibly relaxing and perfect for calming down after a stressful day."

 Others are seeing big results by consistently consuming spices, like Laura van de Vorst, who found that drinking a turmeric tonic every day, reduced facial flare-ups and body fat and alleviated digestive woes.
 "It helped relieve bloating, belly aches, and stomach cramps," says Laura.
-"Researchers have also tested the effect of turmeric on digestion.
+"Researchers have also tested the effect of turmeric on digestion1.
 When they prescribed a daily turmeric extract to their subjects, they could see a favorable shift in bowel patterns and improvements in IBS symptoms after eight weeks."

 10. CBD Oil Supplements, Drinks + Treats Take Over

-CBD oil is made from hemp extract that contains anti-inflammatory cannabinoids.
+CBD oil is made from hemp extract that contains anti-inflammatory cannabinoids2.
 Because CBD oils contain only trace amounts of THC (the stuff that gets you high), these oils are legal in all 50 states and won’t turn you into a couch potato stoner.
 People have started taking CBD oils in the form of tinctures for reduced anxiety, depression, mild pain, and better sleep, among other things.
 While you can take the tincture straight under your tongue, many prefer to consume it in drinks or even sweets—and restaurants and cafes are taking note.

 "CBD interacts with the body through the endogenous cannabinoid system (ECS) which is the part of the body that regulates the body’s homeostasis or general state of balance, which impacts integral functions of the body such as mood, sleep, hormone regulation and pain/immune response," says Madeleine Murphy, whose Brooklyn cafe sells a CBD-infused hot chocolate.
 "CBD is a beautiful, natural way to mitigate anxiety and "correct" the body’s reaction to outside stressors and also has been known to help with cigarette addiction, acne, diabetes, insomnia, and even PTSD.
 The flavor of CBD is very easy to work with.
 It has a nutty, earthy flavor very similar to the hempseed oil you buy in any grocery store or health market.
 We love the way it tastes paired with cacao but can be used in a variety of smoothies, salad dressings or elixirs."